NCERT Solutions for Class 12 Chemistry Chapter 11 – Free PDF Download

 (iii) Bromination of anisole in ethanoic acid medium.

-Explain how the following alcohols can be synthesized from appropriate alkenes.
+Show how would you synthesise the following alcohols from appropriate alkenes.

 Acid-catalyzed hydration of pent-2-ene also produces pentan-2-ol but along with pentan3-